 Andrea McClure first stepped into the STEM field as a Biology major at Appalachian State University.
 Before long though, she swapped the mountain-rimmed campus for Atlanta’s downtown Georgia State University (GSU) location.

 Ironically, nature’s call echoed through the walls of an urban parking garage, what is now Kell Hall and where the Geosciences Department was… more »

-This program will award fellowship stipends to selected students who complete a sustainability internship.
+This program awards fellowship stipends to selected students who complete a sustainability internship.
 Who is Eligible?
 Undergraduates only.
 Internships must be connected with sustainability.
 Your internship will need to be approved as appropriate to sustainability efforts in order to qualify as a Sustainability Fellow.
 Internships can be paid or unpaid.
-Priority will be given… more »
+Priority will be given to… more »

 Samples of ancient sediments from a lake basin in East Africa have revealed that arid conditions developed in the area around half a million years ago, an environmental change that could have played a major role in human evolution and influenced advances in stone technology, according to an international research team that includes geologists… more »

 For the third straight year, Microplastic Awareness Month has been observed in September.
 With the use of plastics becoming more prevalent and problematic across the globe, Georgia State graduate student Céline Mollet-Saint Benoît has dedicated her research on the health of our coastal ecosystems.
 It all started for her long ago, whether she knew it… more »